trduong/iOS_Template/README.md

 1. An engaging user experience that not only dazzles and excites your customers, but also helps them get complex tasks done with a minimum of intervention.
 This template won't help you be a great designer, but it will help you get a lot of grunt work out of the way so that you can focus your time and talent on writing great apps, which will, among many things, get you a lot of practice building things for customers.
 2. [Social design](https://developers.facebook.com/socialdesign/) at the core of every element of the user experience.
 Sharing with friends, following other users, and liking items or otherwise expressing interest in components of your application all foster conversations between users and help you build intelligent interfaces that anticipate user desires.
 3. Platform independence to support the widest possible range of users.
 In the US and other western countries, we often think of this as support for both iOS and Android.
 But consider mobile experiences that reach far more users, such as responsive web design.
-To execute on platform independence requires that you intelligently split the core logic of your application from the myriad user experiences, often implementing the former on a hosted server and delivering tailored implementations of the latter for various platforms of importance to your target market.

 # About This Template #
 This project contains two iOS templates.
 "Basic" is designed to work standalone as a starting point for iOS applications with Facebook connectivity built-in.
 "Basic With Server" is designed to work in concert with a [Rails-based server](http://github.com/CoolAssPuppy/Rails_template) template.
 Together, the templates will save you 1-3 days of setup grunt work and include: